chadbrewbaker/introToAWSLambda/README.md

 * Use GNU MP for large Integers

-* The i,j entry is now words of length n that start at letter i and end at letter b
+* The i,j entry is now words of length n that start at letter i and end at letter j

 * Optimize: 0 x thing = 0; 1 x thing = thing